PLAN YOUR TRIP

 The consolidated dollar value of airline tickets sold in the first half of 2019 by US travel agencies increased by 3.38%.

-Over the past ten years, the UK online travel agency market has grown from just over 10% of the market to approximately 67%.
+Over the past ten years, the UK OTA market has grown from just over 10% of the market to approximately 67%.

-On the surface it looks as though the travel agent industry is in decline, with the total number of full-time US travel agents falling from 124,000 in 2000 to around 74,000 in 2014.
+On the surface, it looks as though the industry is in decline, with the total number of full-time US travel operators falling from 124,000 in 2000 to around 74,000 in 2014.
 Much of this is thought to be a result of search engines and other online tools opening up options and making information more easily accessible for customers.
-However, after researching the industry and analysing travel agent numbers, it seems things are changing.
-From 2014 – 2016 travel agent numbers increased by over 10%, while travel agent network Virtuoso reports a 15% year on year increase in advisers in 2019.
+However, after researching the industry and analysing agent numbers, it seems things are changing.
+From 2014 – 2016 the number of agents increased by over 10%, while travel network Virtuoso reports a 15% year on year increase in advisers in 2019.
 It looks as though the industry could be making a comeback.

-The number of consumers now booking through travel agents is at its highest point in the last three years, reports the American Society of Travel Agents.
+The number of consumers now booking through a travel company is at its highest point in the last three years, reports the American Society of Travel Agents.

 The proportion of direct website bookings fell from 79.2% in 2017 to 66.7% in 2018, while marketplace bookings increased to 9.1%, from 3.2%.